Grateful Dead: Live performances

 In the 1990s, the Grateful Dead earned a total of $285 million in revenue from their concert tours, the second-highest during the 1990s, with the Rolling Stones earning the most.
 This figure is representative of tour revenue through 1995, as touring stopped after the death of Jerry Garcia.

 In a 1991 PBS documentary, segment host Buck Henry attended an August 1991 concert at Shoreline Amphitheatre and gleaned some information from some band members about the Grateful Dead phenomenon and its success.
 At the time, Jerry Garcia stated, "We didn't really invent the Grateful Dead, the crowd invented the Grateful Dead, you know what I mean?
 We were sort of standing in line, and uh, it's gone way past our expectations, way past, so it's, we've been going along with it to see what it's gonna do next."
 Mickey Hart said, "This is one of the last places in America that you can really have this kind of fun, you know, considering the political climate and so forth."
 Hart also stated that "the transformative power of the Grateful Dead is really the essence of it; it's what it can do to your consciousness.
 We're more into transportation than we are into music, per se, I mean, the business of the Grateful Dead is transportation."
 One of the band's largest concerts took place just months before Garcia's death, at their outdoor show with Bob Dylan in Highgate, Vermont, on June 15, 1995.
 The crowd was estimated to be over 90,000; overnight camping was allowed and about a third of the audience got in without having purchased a ticket.

-Their numerous studio albums were generally collections of new songs that they had first played in concert.
-The band was also famous for its extended musical improvisations, having been described as having never played the same song the same way twice.
-Their concert sets often blended songs, one into the next, often for more than three songs at a time.